How to Avoid Problems When Replacing Electrical Outlets

 Electrical Wiring Methods for Replacing Outlets

-- The bottom half of the outlets are wired separate from the top half.
+- I have 6 outlets in a room that I replaced.
+The bottom half of the outlets are wired separate from the top half.

 - When I wired the light switch I noticed it had two black wires on the bottom screw and one white wire on the top screw.